Hybe: Hybe Latin America

 In November 2023, Hybe announced the creation of its Latin music division, Hybe Latin America, with offices in Mexico City, Los Angeles, and Miami.
 J.H.
 Kah, former vice president of YG Entertainment, was appointed as CEO, after the company confirmed the acquisition of Exile Content.
 In March 2024, Fernando Grediaga, previously an executive at EMI-Universal Music México, became general manager of Hybe Latin America.
 The leadership team also includes Isaac Lee as chairman and Juan S. Arenas as COO.

 In June 2024, Exile Music was rebranded as Zarpazo and relocated to Miami, while its podcast service was renamed Ajá Podcasts.
 The establishment of new label Docemil Music was also announced.

 Hybe Latin America will operate the Docemil and Zarpazo brands, with the aim of combining Hybe's K-pop development model with local strategies to target markets in Mexico and the U.S. Hispanic community.
 The division manages artists including Morat and Daddy Yankee and operates a touring agency for acts such as Quevedo and Cypress Hill.

-Its projects include Santos Bravos, a reality show to form an all-male Latin pop group, and Pase a la Fama, a competition in partnership with Telemundo to select members of a Regional Mexican band.
-Additionally, the division launched the HYBE Experience, an interactive exhibition in Mexico City.
+Its projects include Santos Bravos, a reality show to form the Latin boy band Santos Bravos, and Pase a la Fama, a competition in partnership with Telemundo to select members of a Regional Mexican band.
+Additionally, the division launched the Hybe Experience, an interactive exhibition in Mexico City.